Average Cost of Funeral and Burial in Ohio (2026)

 What is the most affordable way to bury someone in Ohio?

 Direct burial is the lowest-cost path in Ohio — it skips viewing, ceremony, and embalming.
+Immediate burial is another simple, lower-cost option with minimal services and no viewing.
 Green or natural burial is the next rung up, available at a growing number of Ohio cemeteries with biodegradable containers and no embalming.
 And independently purchased caskets — legal under the FTC Funeral Rule — save 50-70% versus funeral home markups.

 What is the best way to shop cemeteries in Ohio?

 Ask each Ohio cemetery for a full itemized price sheet covering the plot, opening-and-closing fees, vault or liner requirements, perpetual-care charge, and any residency or denominational rules.
+Cemetery costs are separate from funeral home charges, and the grave marker is usually priced separately as well.
 Cemeteries are not covered by the FTC Funeral Rule, so they will only provide these details when asked directly.
 Notably, township, county, and fraternal cemeteries in Ohio are often only listed through the county clerk and frequently price plots well below commercial memorial parks.

 What is the total cost of burial in Ohio including everything?